 Considering this was a $1000+ camera in the early 2000's, I'm very happy with it.
 It's the apogee of Olympus' film days and my god is it enjoyable.

-The viewfinder is by far the star of the show, all of your information being projected at the bottom.
+The viewfinder is the star of the show, all of your information being projected at the bottom.
 Metering information, shutter speed readout, spot meter indicators, it's all there.
 Nothing intrudes in the viewfinder itself and the graduated meter bar gives you much more precise information than the needle readouts of the OM-2 or the horrific simplistic up/down arrows of the Nikon FM2.
 It uses reflected light for illumination so there's a secondary LED mode for low-light or night-time shooting.
 Instead of the on/off meter selector on the OM-2 there's an automatic shut-off, I suspect it's around 30 seconds.
 It can be triggered by the manual/aperture priority selector or a half-press of the shutter release.
 I don't mind it, both cameras sip batteries anyway.

 The viewfinder brightness hasn't bothered me and other articles' suggestion that it's a full stop darker than the OM1/2 is nonsense.
 While I love the concept of an angled split-focus viewfinder, the out of focus bits are less pronounced than the default focus screen.
 Always interchangable of course, but this was a surprise to me.
 The prism also hangs over the shutter speed dial obscuring it when looking at it from straight down.
 A bit baffling but that's what the viewfinder readouts are for.
 The film advance is fuckin great.
 Weight is again, only slightly more than the OM-2n, little fatigue when I have it in my hands for hours.
 The fixed hotshoe will rip your hair out like a vindictive shop lathe.